da-penguin-guy/Virgil/README.md

 **To power off**
 1. Send an mDNS goodbye message

-**Reciving Slaves**
+**Reciving Clients**
-In some cases, primarily IEM transmitters, a dante reciving channel will be a virgil slave.
-In this case, the slave must tell their master to connect.
-The flow for this is the same as general slave flow, except whenever you subscribe to a dante transmitter you should:
+In some cases, primarily IEM transmitters, a dante reciving channel will be a virgil client.
+In this case, the client must tell their server to connect.
+The flow for this is the same as general client flow, except whenever you subscribe to a dante transmitter you should:

-1. Listen for [mDNS Master Packets](#mdns-overview) for 5 seconds
+1. Listen for [mDNS Server Packets](#mdns-overview) for 5 seconds
-2. If the device that you're connecting to shows up, send a [Connect Command](#connectcommand) to the master
+2. If the device that you're connecting to shows up, send a [Connect Command](#connectcommand) to the server

 When indexing reciving channels, add the number of transmitting channels your device has first.
 For example, if I had a stagebox with 16 transmitting channels, reciving channel 2 would be channelIndex 17

-**This section is not intended for regular outputs (e.g. digital stage boxes)** Right now, the only supported type of reciving slaves are wireless transmitters
+**This section is not intended for regular outputs (e.g. digital stage boxes)** Right now, the only supported type of reciving clients are wireless transmitters

-### Master Flow
+### Server Flow
 1. Advertise [mDNS].
 You should do this until shutdown.
 4. Do all the dante protocol things
 2. Whenever you subscribe to a dante transmitter, you should

-    1. Listen for [mDNS Master Packets](#mdns-overview) for 5 seconds
+    1. Listen for [mDNS Server Packets](#mdns-overview) for 5 seconds
     2. If the device that you're connecting to shows up, send a [Parameter Request](#parameterrequest) for the information needed
     3. Subscribe to the [multicast addresses](#picking-a-multicast-address) of the channel